MyNameDaniel02/Simple-ATM/README.md

 **B. Running the Program:**

 - Clone the master branch on to your local machine into a directory of your choosing
-- In your terminal, locate the directory, and enter the directory `assignment-1`
+- In your terminal, locate the directory, and enter the directory `Simple-ATM`
 - Run the command `gradle run`
 - The program is now running, allowing you to interact with it appropriately

 **C. Testing the Program:**

-- In your terminal, locate the directory, and enter the directory `assignment-1`
+- In your terminal, locate the directory, and enter the directory `Simple-ATM`
 - Run the command `gradle test`
 - The program will run its test suite, indicating any failed tests